madybt/Weather-Dashboard/README.md

 This app uses the [OpenWeather API](https://openweathermap.org/api) to fetch weather data.
 The key endpoints are:

-- **Current Weather**: Fetches current weather data for the specified city.
-- **5-Day Forecast**: Fetches the forecast data for the next 5 days for the specified city.

 Below are the links to the Github and deployed app https://github.com/madybt/Weather-Dashboard
-//